korken89/crect/README.md

 ```

 #### pend
-Pend directly set a job for execution and will be as soon as it's priority is the highest.
+Pend directly sets a job for execution and will be as soon as it's priority is the highest.
 ```C++
 // Compile time constant pend
 rtfm::srp::pend<JobToPend>();